VISITING - FAQ

 Will I need to leave details for NHS Test and Trace?

-It is now mandatory for you to provide your details to assist the NHS Test and Trace programme, which allows the NHS to rapidly detect people who have recently come into contact with a new Covid-19 case.
-We will ask all customers and visitors who do not already have joint tickets purchased from Ely Cathedral* to provide us with:
+It is mandatory for you to provide your details to assist the NHS Test and Trace programme, which allows the NHS to rapidly detect people who have recently come into contact with a new Covid-19 case.
+We will ask all customers and visitors who do not already have joint tickets purchased from Ely Cathedral* to scan a QR code to check-in using the NHS COVID-19 App, or to provide us with:

 ● the name of the customer or visitor (or lead member of a group), and the number of people in the group;